-In this tutorial, I will discuss how to group columns in excel Pivot Table.
+In this tutorial, I will discuss how to group columns in the Excel Pivot Table.
 The ability to group data in subsets is one of the useful features in Pivot Tables.
 You can group data date-wise, month-wise, and so on.
 But, those groupings are limited to Row Labels.
 Grouping columns is a bit tricky.
 For example, we have a dataset containing date-wise sales data at different stores like below.
-Now, we will create a Pivot Table based on these data and group them in Column Labels.
+Now, we will create a Pivot Table based on these data and group them into Column Labels.

 We cannot group columns by simply inserting a Pivot Table.
 For instance, in this method, I will use the PivotTable and PivotChart Wizard to create the Pivot table first and then group it into columns.
 Follow the below steps to create the expected Pivot Table.